August 30, 2019

 By Tibby Plasse

 People talk about holding space for elders, intentions, or the landscape, but few actualize the practice so well that it organically becomes part of work and play.
 Enter Bridget Law, a Colorado front-range native who is teaching musicians, event organizers, and women how to hold space and improve experiences for all involved.
 Law is most commonly known as a founding member of the swoony folk grass band Elephant Revival, from Boulder, CO and now plays alongside her husband Tierro Lee.
 The Tierro Band with Bridget Law cacophony pulls in Arabian scales, rock instrumentation, and trance melodies to create a unique dance and music experience.
-We caught up with Law at WinterWonderGrass, a community and family friendly ski-town bluegrass and beer festival to find out how she’s helping to shape a better festival experience for the whole community––artists, fans, and the mountain towns in which the festivals take place.
+We caught up with Law at WinterWonderGrass, a community and family-friendly ski-town bluegrass and beer festival to find out how she’s helping to shape a better festival experience for the whole community––artists, fans, and the mountain towns in which the festivals take place.

 Let’s begin with you telling us a little bit about your transition away from touring.
 You've gotten married, and that's a huge transition alone.
 What’s it's like, this big decision to come home, to say “I'm done with the road”?
 It's a massive decision for a musician.

 It was about two years ago before I played my last show with Elephant Revival that we were in Tahoe and I was kind of raising a ruckus in the group.
 I was opening up the conversation with people like “Hey, I'm not satisfied with this.
 There's something missing here, you know, the soul––the initial energy that brought all of us together in Elephant Revival.”
 At that time, we were a little bit in jeopardy.
-Eventually we were able to revive the energetics, but at the time Sage had left, and the band was sort of in its own transition.
+Eventually, we were able to revive the energetics, but at the time Sage had left, and the band was sort of in its own transition.
 I just felt like we weren't grounded.

-You get to a place in your life where you have to make sure you do what you want to do before you look backwards, and you go “Fuck!
+You get to a place in your life where you have to make sure you do what you want to do before you look backward, and you go “Fuck!
 I missed the opportunity.“ I had met Tierro [Lee], and I was in love with Tierro, and I knew that was going to be important in my life.
 So, I started having the conversation with everybody, asking “What are your dreams?
 What are the big things that you want to do outside of just being on this tour bus and playing a hundred shows a year?”
 Because when you're on a tour and you're playing a hundred shows a year, that’s enough.
 Sure, there's another 200 whatever 65 days of the year.
 But you’re either traveling or recuperating from traveling.

 How do you ground yourself and maintain yourself as an artist?
 You were living with your band all the time, constantly being able to play with each other and have that synergy.
 What is it like to sort of pull out of that and find a different one as a solo artist and how do you hold space there?

 Well, luckily I feel like one thing that Elephant Revival did well is that we gave each other a lot of space.
 So although we were stuck in each other’s worlds all the time, we gave each other mental space and time to be alone.
-So thankfully, when it did come time for me to be more sedentary and have my own direction in life it wasn't to foreign for me.
+So thankfully, when it did come time for me to be more sedentary and have my own direction in life it wasn't too foreign for me.
 I was ready.
 I knew I had the tools that I needed to be in my own life and guiding my own ship and I was pretty stoked on it.
 I'd say the harder part for me was going from being “on” all the time and ready to jump at any opportunity, to being still and allowing myself space and time to just process and whatever that felt like—if it was an emotional experience, if it was being confused, if it was being quiet, whatever it was.
 I have to say that working for this Festival (WinterWonderGrass) which is run by my dear friend, Scotty Stoughton—who I have been friends with for almost 15 years—was a real natural transition and it's really helped the aspect of me that is like, “I know that I'm good at being on all the time, but it's not good for me to be on all the time.”
 So what this festival provides for me and working for Scotty provides for me, is that four weeks out of the year for three WinterWonderGrasses and one Campout for the Cause, I'm my old self.
 I'm actually on as my new self, but I activate the part of my skill set that is available from an earlier part of my life.

 What are you doing for Scotty Stoughton’s production company Bonfire Entertainment and WinterWonderGrass?